-To this end, we propose Interleaved Latent Visual Reasoning (ILVR), a framework that combines dynamic latent visual reasoning with precise perceptual modeling.
-ILVR interleaves reasoning between explicit textual generation and dynamically updated latent visual representations that capture selectively filtered visual cues essential at each reasoning step.
-We train the model to learn such interleaved paradigm by approximating ground-truth interleaved image-text trajectories, with text outputs supervised using cross-entropy loss while the latent visual representations are aligned with the embedding of their corresponding image counterparts, which we refer to \textit{helper images}.
-To enable precise perceptual modeling, we employ a Momentum Teacher Model~\citep{He2019MomentumCF}, a temporally smoothed copy of the model being trained, to construct latent supervision targets at each reasoning step.
-This mechanism selectively distills the most relevant features from \textit{helper images} by aggregating highly attended patches alongside the reasoning process.
-By internalizing this capability, ILVR effectively unifies precise perceptual modeling with the dynamic evolution of latent visual states.
+To this end, we propose Interleaved Latent Visual Reasoning (ILVR) framework to integrate dynamic latent visual reasoning with selective perceptual modeling.
+ILVR interleaves reasoning between explicit textual generation and latent visual representations that are continuously updated to capture the most relevant visual cues at each reasoning step.
+We train the model to learn this interleaved paradigm by approximating ground-truth interleaved image-text trajectories, with textual outputs supervised using cross-entropy loss while latent representations are aligned with selectively extracted features from their corresponding images, which we refer to as \textit{helper images}.
+Specifically, we employ a momentum teacher model~\citep{He2019MomentumCF}, a temporally smoothed copy of the trained model, to selectively extract the most relevant features from \textit{helper images} by aggregating highly attended patches conditioned on the ongoing reasoning process.
+By internalizing this capability, ILVR effectively unifies precise perceptual modeling with dynamic evolution of latent visual states.